securitybunker/databunker.org/content/doc/start/_index.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 5
 ---
-## Databunker intro
+## Product brief

-In response to the growing frequency of personal data leaks, we've developed Databunker—a solution dedicated to protecting customer privacy.
-It's a secure storage system designed specifically to protect **Personally Identifiable Information (PII)**, **Protected Health Information (PHI)**, and **KYC** records.
-Databunker was engineered to prevent sensitive data exposure through **SQL injection** and **unfiltered GraphQL queries**, offering superior protection compared to standard database encryption provided by Database or Cloud vendors.
-Additionally, our product is fully compliant with GDPR regulations.
+Databunker is a special secure storage system designed to store and protect **Personally Identifiable Information (PII)**, **Protected Health Information (PHI)**, and **KYC** records.
+It was built to prevent sensitive data exposure through **SQL injection** and **unfiltered GraphQL queries**, offering superior protection compared to standard database encryption provided by Database or Cloud vendors.
+Additionally, the product is fully compliant with GDPR regulations.

 ### Database Encryption Reality
-Let's acknowledge it, conventional database encryption often provides only a **false sense of security**.
+From security perspective conventional database encryption often provides only a **false sense of security**.
 Data is usually encrypted solely at the storage or disk level.
 In the event of **SQL injection** or **incorrectly filtered GraphQL queries**, malicious actors can effortlessly access your data in plain text.

 ### Solution with Databunker
 Databunker offers a paradigm shift in customer data protection: